 Schools and local education agencies are increasingly requiring general and special education teachers, like Mrs. Baldwin, to use data to support instructional decisions for their struggling learners and students with learning and emotional disabilities.
-DBI offers one way for teachers to use data to inform individualized writing instruction.
-Mrs. Baldwin found that the individualized instruction helped Kelly, a student with a learning disability, but that she also needed to involve Kelly in graphing her scores.
-With Kelly now meeting with greater success in writing, Mrs. Baldwin is confident that the DBI framework can help her improve her instruction and assessment practices to support all of her learners with learning and emotional disabilities.
+Data-based instruction offers one way for teachers to use data to inform individualized writing instruction.
+Mrs. Baldwin found that the individualized instruction helped Kelly, a student with LD, but that she also needed to involve Kelly in graphing her scores.
+With Kelly now meeting with greater success in writing (see Intervention 3 in Figure 3), Mrs. Baldwin is confident that the DBI framework can help her improve her instruction and assessment practices to support all of her learners with learning and emotional disabilities.